Vagrant Hummingbirds in and around NYC

 Along with Mike Stubblefield and Ben Cacace, I saw this bird on December 15th in the early afternoon.
 It perched low in the Pineapple Sage, and was present even while the Rufous was around.
 In general however when the Rufous became aware of the Archilochus' presence, the Rufous chased it away (Rufous are notoriously belligerent).
 This bird conspicuously avoided the feeder, feeding exclusively upon the Pineapple Sage, and doing so infrequently.
 It probably didn't help that the sage was starting to die at that point.
 Food choices were extremely limited.

 We did get a few looks of the bird perched, and there was some disagreement amongst us as to how thick the wings appeared.
 Although the ID is not exactly trivial, the bird seemed a little more consistent with Black-chinned than with Ruby-throated based on the shape of the outermost primaries.
 The bird did not exhibit significant tail-pumping when feeding, however.
 I still remain somewhat ambivalent as to the ID of this particular hummingbird, especially on the grounds of plumage, but I went out of my way from winter 2002 to fall 2003 to observe the tail "flickering" effect in Ruby-throated and feel comfortable asserting that the Lenoir bird was in the range for Ruby-throated.
-I haven't seen any Black-chinned since fall 2002 so cannot be definitive on that, but the text I've read indicates that Black-chinned should have pumped it's tail far more when feeding.
-Here is one picture I have of the bird, in profile:
+I've seen Black-chinned since fall 2002 and they often show a lot of tail bobbing, but memory fades so cannot be definitive on the comparison Here is one picture I have of the bird, in profile:

 Subsequently there were two articles in vol. 53 of the Kingbird and both are available online.
 I find both articles (by Mike Stubblefield and Andy Guthrie respectively) unsatisfactory because they both fail to acknowledge that there are features in this bird that taken in isolation might indicate either species.
 There are statements in both articles that are really very questionable (Guthrie's assertions about the photographic effects on primary shape; tail bobbing in Stubblefield's article) from my perspective.
 The things that point toward Ruby-throated are both morphology and color: the length of the bill, the extension of the green color up into the nape and rear crown.
 The thing that points toward Black-chinned is the apparently broad profile to the tip of primary P10.
 There are lot of ambiguous and ill-characterised points on this bird (e.g. the particular hue of the back; the relative projection of the wings to the tail).
 There seems to be a certain amount of creative reasoning in both articles in order to justify a whole list of criteria as being "consistent" with one species or the other.
 The simple fact is that there are a lot of ID marks that are consistent with both species but this doesn't prove anything.
 The most definitive mark (shape of P10) was not seen/photographed well, there's enough reasonable evidence that this bird could be a Ruby-throated Hummingbird and not strong evidence that it could not be a Ruby-throated Hummingbird.
 Therefore, and particularly influenced by the tail-bobbing behavior in my case, I call this bird a Ruby-throated Hummingbird, while acknowledging a certain amount of ambiguity in the ID.
 We will never know beyond question the ID of this bird.